-A former, adjunct professor of international arbitration at Queen’s University and MBA sessional instructor at DeGroote School of Business (McMaster), Martha is a sought-after speaker and panellist on matters related to trade, consumer regulation and international arbitration.
-Martha was named one of Lexpert’s Rising Stars: Leading Lawyers Under 40 in 2013, and is recognized as a leading Canadian international trade lawyer by a number of industry and peer-review directories, including Chambers Global, Chambers Canada, the Guide to the World's Leading International Trade Lawyers, and in the International Trade section of The Best of the Best Women in Business Law (Legal Media Group), Who’s Who Legal, Best Lawyers in Canada, The Legal 500, and The Canadian Legal Lexpert Directory.
+A former adjunct professor of international arbitration at Queen’s University and MBA sessional instructor at DeGroote School of Business, Martha regularly speaks on matters related to trade, consumer regulation and international arbitration.
+She was named one of Lexpert’s Rising Stars: Leading Lawyers Under 40 in 2013, and is recognized as a leading Canadian international trade lawyer by a number of industry and peer-review directories.

 Martha received her LLM from The University of Toronto in 2005, her LLB in 2001 from the University of Windsor, and her M.A. and her B.A. from York University in 1998 and 1997 respectively.
 She was called to the bar in Ontario in 2002.